orlando-aloware/devops-sandbox/README.md

 # Laravel Horizon + Grafana Cloud Observability Demo

-This project demonstrates a simple Laravel application using Laravel Horizon for queue management, with logs and metrics shipped to Grafana Cloud via Grafana Agent.
+This project demonstrates a robust observability setup for a Laravel application using Laravel Horizon, Redis, and Grafana Cloud.
+It showcases how to ship logs and metrics (including custom application metrics) to Grafana Cloud using the Grafana Agent.

 ## Features

-- **Laravel Horizon**: Manages Redis queues.
+- **Laravel Horizon**: Manages Redis queues with a beautiful dashboard.
-- **Redis**: Used as the queue driver (running in Docker).
+- **Redis**: Used as the queue driver and session handler (running in Docker).
-- **Grafana Agent**: Ships application logs and custom metrics to Grafana Cloud (running in Docker).
+- **Grafana Agent**: A lightweight agent that ships application logs (Loki) and metrics (Prometheus) to Grafana Cloud.
-- **Custom Metrics**: Exposes a simple metric endpoint for Prometheus scraping.
+- **Round-Robin Simulation**: A complex simulation of a multi-tenant queue system (Companies A, B, C...) with different queue types (High, Default, Low) across multiple environments (Development, Staging, Production).
-- **Structured Logging**: Application logs are formatted as JSON for better querying in Loki.
+- **Auto-Generating Metrics**: The application automatically generates simulated traffic and metrics whenever the `/metrics` endpoint is scraped by the Grafana Agent.
-- **Simulated Scenarios**: Endpoints to dispatch successful jobs and simulate job failures.
+- **Structured Logging**: Application logs are formatted as JSON for powerful querying in Grafana Loki.
-- **Round-Robin Queue Metrics**: Simulated metrics for multi-tenant queue systems across different environments (Development, Staging, Production).
+- **Ready-to-Use Dashboard**: Includes a `grafana_dashboard.json` file to instantly visualize the Round-Robin metrics.

 ## Prerequisites